eliranwong/OpenGNT/CompareOGNTwithNA28/Readme.md

 - <b>SAME</b> word order

 # Differences:
-- NA28 is produced by German Bible Society.
-The text of OGNT is based on TANTT, produced by Tyndale House Cambridge UK.
+- NA28 is published by German Bible Society, whereas the text of OGNT is based on TANTT, produced by Tyndale House Cambridge UK <b>from an open source</b>.
 - NA28 is copyrighted; OGNT is released under <a href='https://github.com/eliranwong/OpenGNT#license'>a free-license</a>.
 - paragraphing varies occasionally.
 - different punctuations in various places.
 (The most common difference noted is that OGNT / TANTT uses "·" in various places whereas NA28 uses ".".)